cvanbreda91/Challenge-Two/README.md

 ## Assignment
 * create apotential deployed portfolio of work samples
 * so that a potential employer can review samples of my work and assess whether I'll be a good candidate for an open position
-* use advanced html and css stylings
+* use advanced html and css variables

 ## Built With
 * HTML